Camerupt Best Moveset

 Magma Armor prevents freezing.
 That's the one you want on Camerupt.
 Anger Point is the hidden ability.
 Niche, but it has its uses.
 Solid Rock works too if your team needs something different.

-Camerupt is a special attacker with base 105 Sp.
+Camerupt is a mixed attacker with base 100 Attack and 105 Sp.
 Atk.
 Enough bulk to take a hit or two, too.
 Speed tells the real story.
 Base 40 Speed is low.
 Priority moves or Trick Room are the way to go.
 Fits the attacker role.

 Click a game to view version-specific details